 STEAM Education through Community, Research, and Education

-The SECREd Garden vision integrates programming that supports education at all levels including early childhood, school age, higher education, and teacher education; community outreach; economic development; mental health; research; food scarcity; and campus development and beautification through the use of garden and outdoor learning spaces.
+The SECREd Garden Program continues to plan and program a vision that supports education at all levels including early childhood, school age, higher education, and teacher education; community outreach; economic development; mental health; research; food scarcity; and campus development and beautification through the use of garden and outdoor learning spaces.

 Our proposed demonstration garden will be a .25 acre space located near the Kremen School of Education and Human Development.
 In addition to becoming a learning space it will provide a place for Fresno State students and faculty to relax and enjoy the outdoors!
 Our 15 member interdisciplinary advisory board has been working since 2016 to create a space that is enjoyable, educational, and sustainable!